 The EDI standard prescribes mandatory and optional information for a particular document and gives the rules for the structure of the document.
 The standards are like building codes.
 Just as two kitchens can be built “to code” but look completely different, two EDI documents can follow the same standard and contain different sets of information.

-A software application that transforms data from one format to another (Ex from CSV to ANSI X12).
+EDI translator is a software application that transforms data from one format to another (Ex from CSV to ANSI X12).
 It uses maps built from mapping Documentation as instructions.
 Maps are built using EDI Standards, Company Specifications and Business Rules

 EDIFACT is an acronymn for Electronic Data Interchange For Administration, Commerce and Transport.
 It is a form of text or ‘flat’ file.
 EDIFACT is accepted as the international EDI standard that has been adopted by organizations wishing to trade in a global context.
 A standard set of syntax rules have been ratified by the United Nations.